mufalh/Design-and-Implementation-of-Floating-Point-Units-for-FPGAs/README.md

 # Design-and-Implementation-of-Floating-Point-Units-for-FPGAs
 An open-source floating-point unit implemented on Xilinx Sparton6 FPGA platform.

-Prepared by Mohammed Hassan and Karime Farhood Hussein
+Prepared by Mohammed Hassan and Karime Hussein